xetsue/mc-tool/README.md

 ---
 ### **Limitations & Extra Notes**

 > 1.  **Truncation:** The UUID format only has room for 128 bits of data.
-Consequently, only the first 12 characters of any key can be perfectly recovered which is a specific requirement for this use case only.
+Hence, only the first 12 characters of any key can be perfectly recovered which is a specific requirement for this use case only.

 > 2.  **Hardcoded Constants:** The "Security" of the key depends entirely on the secrecy of the offsets (VALUE_X and VALUE_Y).
 If the offsets are known, the "encryption" is functionally equivalent to a Caesar Cipher.
 The match of this sequence was unintentional but was interesting enough to be included nonetheless.